History of Karnataka: Hoysala Empire

 Natives of the malnad Karnataka, the Hoysalas established the Hoysala Empire at the turn of the first millennium.
 Art and architecture flourished in the region during this time resulting in distinctive Kannada literary metres and the construction of temples and sculptures adhering to the Vesara style of architecture.
 The expansion of the Hoysala Empire brought large parts of modern Andhra Pradesh and Tamil Nadu under their rule.

 Other Kingdoms

 The Seuna dynasty, Kadamba dynasty, and Chola Empire ruled parts of Karnataka.

+Nidugal Cholas ruled some parts of Karnatala and Andhra between 8th to 13th centuries.

 Vijayanagara Era (1336–1565)

 In the early 14th century, the Vijayanagara Empire with its capital at Hosapattana (later to be called Vijayanagara) rose to successfully challenge the Muslim invasions into the South.
 This empire was established by Harihara I and Bukka Raya who many historians claim were commanders of the last Hoysala King Veera Ballala III and the empire prospered for over two centuries.

 The Vijayanagara rulers patronized culture, and a distinct form of literature and architecture evolved during this period.
 The best example of Vijayanagara architecture is seen in the ruined city of Hampi.